kailash-manasarovar/statement/docs/timeline/2023/november.md

 ## Matthew

 - The account `@Matthew49200183` has been following me since August 2023.
 I'm supposed to think it is the trumpet teacher.
+- I'm guessing it is managed by the Lopez-Cano's, the Smiths, and maybe sometimes the local trumpet teacher I see around from time to time, a man I recognize somehow but who was not the man who came to class at the conservatory on Monday evenings.
 - Here are all our interactions: https://x.com/search?f=live&q=(from%3AMatthew49200183)%20(to%3A1frgvn)&src=typed_query
 - The very first time he connects with me, he talks about women being gang stalked: